Updated

-A dry reckless is a when a person charged with DUI agrees to plead to a reckless driving charge (not involving alcohol) under Vehicle Code 23103 VC.
-This is considered a favorable plea bargain in a DUI case because a dry reckless conviction entails less harsh consequences than a standard DUI conviction.
+In California, a dry reckless is when you plea bargain your DUI charge down to reckless driving (not involving alcohol) under Vehicle Code 23103 VC.
+This is a favorable deal because dry reckless carries laxer penalties than DUI.

-The penalties for a dry reckless generally include:
+The sentence for a dry reckless generally includes:

 - 1 to 5 years of misdemeanor probation,

-A VC 23103 dry reckless is also a better deal than a so-called “wet reckless” DUI plea bargain.
-A “dry reckless” isn’t priorable like a “wet reckless,” so it won’t increase your penalties if you are arrested for DUI again in the future.3
+A dry reckless is also a better deal than a so-called “wet reckless” DUI plea bargain.
+A “dry reckless” is not priorable like a “wet reckless,” so it will not increase your penalties if you are arrested for DUI again in the future.

 In this article, our California DUI lawyers will answer the following frequently asked questions about VC 23103 “dry reckless” plea bargains: